Fashion & Accessories Design *CLOSED*

-The Fashion and Accessory Design course is a hands-on summer program for High School students.
-It is a two-week noncredit program that aims to provide insight into the multi-faceted world of fashion and accessory design.
-The emphasis is on how fashion design evolves, where are ideas generated, how a designer creates a collection whether it be fashion or accessories and the workings of the fashion industry.
+The Fashion & Accessories Design course is a hands-on summer program for high school students.
+It is a two-week noncredit program that aims to provide insight into the multi-faceted world of fashion and accessories design.
+The emphasis is on how fashion design evolves, where ideas are generated, how a designer creates a collection (whether it be fashion or accessories), and the workings of the fashion industry.

-Students will study the origins of the fashion industry from the glamour of Parisian haute couture to the designers such as Proenza Schouler and Zac Posen currently working on 7th avenue in New York City.
-London, Milan and Tokyo will also be explored along with Paris and New York through fashion shows, projects and an exciting final presentation that will feature student designs!
-The emphasis will be threefold; fashion collection development, accessory design and accessory creation.
+Students will study the origins of the fashion industry from the glamour of Parisian haute couture to designers such as Proenza Schouler and Zac Posen who are currently working on 7th Avenue in New York City.
+London, Milan, and Tokyo will also be explored through fashion shows, projects, and an exciting final presentation that will feature student designs.
+The emphasis will be threefold; fashion collection development, accessory design, and accessory creation.

 *Program rates are subject to change and will be approved by the board of trustees in March.